thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 ### Advanced conditional insertion of fragments

-The availability of both the *emtpy fragment* and *no-operation token* allows us to perform conditional insertion of fragments in a very easy and elegant way.
+The availability of both the *empty fragment* and *no-operation token* allows us to perform conditional insertion of fragments in a very easy and elegant way.

-For example, we could do this in order to insert our `common :: adminhead` fragment *only* if the user is an administrator, and insert nothing (emtpy fragment) if not:
+For example, we could do this in order to insert our `common :: adminhead` fragment *only* if the user is an administrator, and insert nothing (empty fragment) if not:

 ```html